Employment Preparation Services

 STEPS helps people with epilepsy develop and refine the necessary skills for gaining employment.
 The program teaches assertiveness, self confidence, the power of positive attitude, motivation, resume building, proper business etiquette, how to resolve anger issues towards epilepsy, how to adjust to issues surrounding epilepsy, how to handle frustrations and how to manage stress.
 The program also discusses when and how to disclose to an employer that you have epilepsy.

-The free classes take place at the main office of the Epilepsy Foundation of Greater Cincinnati (895 Central Avenue, Suite 550, Cincinnati, Ohio 45202).
+The free classes take place at the main office of the Epilepsy Alliance Ohio (895 Central Avenue, Suite 550, Cincinnati, Ohio 45202).

 Advocacy in the Workplace

 Although the Americans with Disabilities Act went into effect over fifteen years ago, both employers and employees are often not fully aware of the civil rights law that offers protections that “level the playing field” for persons with disabilities.

 ADA Title I provisions apply to employers who have 15 or more employees and mandates that persons with disabilities, who are qualified for the job they seek, may not be discriminated against throughout the hiring process or during employment with respect to training, promotions or any other employment privilege.
 This act restricts employers from asking about a person’s disability before an offer of employment is made and requires that reasonable accommodations be made unless the employer is able to prove undue hardship.